SequAna-Ukon/VTK_CF/README.md

 ## Location
 The practical will take place in room M739 from 09.00-16.30 on the 2-6th of December.

-Abdoallah aka "Abdo", the current SequAna bioinformatician will be running the practical and will be there to assist you.
+Abdoallah, aka "Abdo," the current SequAna bioinformatician, will run the practical and be there to assist you.

 ## Computing setup
 You'll need access to a computer so you can finish this practical.
-While M739 does contain computers that use your own laptops.
-Also, you could use to login to the
-SequAna computational server (where much of the work will occur) this is a very inconvenient way to work as your home directory is deleted after every session and it is not possible to install applications that use Graphical User Interfaces (GUI).
-However, we also already setted up an online cloud environment (Gitpod) for this practical but it has limited computing and storage resources.
+While M739 does contain computers still you need to use your laptops.
+However, we also already set up an online cloud environment (Gitpod) for this practical but it has limited computing and storage resources.
 As such, it is strongly recommended that you bring a laptop with you to complete the practical.

 # Objectives